 Unfortunately, Black Lung Disease is progressive, which means that the condition can develop and worsen over time even after the person has stopped working around coal.
 In other words, a miner may not have symptoms for many years after he or she has stopped working but, if enough dust is in the person’s lungs, the person’s breathing will become more difficult, the former miner will develop Black Lung Disease, and then the symptoms may continue to get worse each year.
 Not everyone who has Black Lung Disease is considered disabled but a person may move from being able to function normally to becoming disabled over time.

 “Simple” Black Lung Disease is diagnosed when a person has a build-up of coal dust that leads to small areas of damaged lung tissue that show up on a chest x-ray.
 Most former miners who have Black Lung Disease have the “simple” version.
 However, as we note below, there are increasing numbers of current and former miners who have “complicated” Black Lung Disease (also called “Progressive Massive Fibrosis” or PMF).
 People with PMF have larger areas of lung damage.

 Black Lung Disease is not the same as emphysema, bronchitis, pneumonia, or chronic obstructive pulmonary disease (COPD).
-Smoking does not increase the risk of Black Lung Disease or its progression but it can add to the damage to lungs and therefore decrease quality of life beyond the problems associated with Black Lung Disease.
+Smoking does not increase the risk of Black Lung Disease or its progression but it can add to the damage to the lungs and, therefore, decrease the quality of life beyond the problems associated with Black Lung Disease.

 Progressive Massive Fibrosis / Complicated Black Lung Disease